Renal (Kidney) Cancer

 Resources include:

-Find more information about Integrated Cancer Support Services at Hoag.
+Find more information about Integrated Cancer Support Services at Hoag at this link.

 Hoag is committed to leading the way in state-of-the-art technologies and advanced treatment options.
 Part of this commitment includes clinical research with the goal of helping patients live longer, healthier lives.
 Through carefully-planned clinical trials, researchers evaluate the safety and effectiveness of new ways to diagnose, treat and prevent diseases or conditions.
 Treatments studied in clinical trials might be new drugs or new combinations of drugs, new surgical procedures or devices, or new ways to use existing treatments.
 View clinical trials for renal cancer here.